 “In 2016, the National Oceanic and Atmospheric Administration, estimated that nearly 300lbs (136kg) of pharmaceuticals, personal care products and industrial compounds ended up in the Puget Sound each day, some at high enough concentrations to negatively impact fish.

-At Schick Shadel Hospital, our staff has worked with countless patients since we first opened our doors more than 80 years ago, and have successfully helped more than 80,000 people break free from their addiction.
+At Schick Shadel Hospital, our staff has worked with countless patients since we first opened our doors more than 80 years ago, and have successfully helped more than 80,000 people break free from drug addiction.
 If you or someone you love are looking to make the next step towards recovery, send us a confidential message through our online form or call us at (800) 272-8464 to speak with one of our medical professionals today.